trankov/pytermcss/readme.md

 bi = css.style().bold.italic
 ```

 The objects you created are callable.
-They take a string as a single parameter and apply the specified style to it.
+They get a string as a single parameter and apply the specified style to it.

 ```python
 print(b('This text is bold.'))